Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 3) If you have CUDA enabled PyTorch, run the rest of the cells as they are.
 Otherwise change the use_GPU variable to 'False' in all the instances of the 'train' function.

 **Running Cloud notebooks**

+1) Transfer the files in the 'data' folder of the repository to a cloud storage bucket.
+Copy the path of the transferred files and paste then in the 2nd cell while reading df_train and df_test.
+2) Download the postgres jar file and store it in the bucket.
+Replace the 'spark.jars' configuration with the location.
+3) Create a Cloud SQL Postgres instance and allow all IP addresses by adding a network and putting 0.0.0.0/0 as the address.
+Replace the database properties dictionary with the new Cloud SQL properties.
+Create a schema named 'mqtt' through the gcloud command line.
+4) The remaining code should be run as it is.

+## Results and Discussions

+### Spark

+Model: Logistic Regression and Random Forest Classifier.
+I chose these models because I wanted to compare the performances of a probabilistic model compared to a decision tree based mode.
+Both models were trained first with their default parameters and five fold cross validation was conducted.
+Accuracies observed were

+**Hyperparameter Tuning**

+* Logistic Regression: Regularization parameter and maximum number of iterations were chosen as tunable parameters.
+I wanted to see whether the model can fully converge by trying out different maximum iterations, and whether test accuracy can improve by reducing overfittig through regularization.
+* Random Forests: Maximum depth of the tree and the maximum number of bins were chosen tunable parameters.
+The depth of the tree controls the representative power of the tree and overfitting, hence I wanted to observe how it affects the test accuracy.
+The bins control the number of partitions a continuous variable is divided into while splitting the tree.
+Since our data has continuous variables I decided to tune this parameter.

+### PyTorch

+Model: Feed forward neural network with depths 1 and 3.
+I wanted to compare the effect of depth of the architecture on the performance of the model.
+Model 1 has one hidden layer with 16 neurons, model 2 has 3 hidden layers with 16, 16, 8 neurons.
+Both have ReLU activations.
+Initially learning rate of 0.001 and batch size of 32 was used for benchmarking.
+Adam optimizer along with exponential learning rate scheduler was used with gamma = 1.

+**Hyperparameter Tuning**

+Both models were tuned on learning rate and batch size hyperparameters, since the training process is most affected by these values.
+Learning rates from 0.1, 0.01, 0.001 and batch sizes from 32, 64, 128 was used.